Volunteer

 2. Our staff screens the application for eligibility.

-3. Our staff sends a monthly email to volunteers with an anonymous description of all open requests.
+3. Our staff sends a mass email to volunteers with the description of the request.

-4. A volunteer may express interest in a specific request and will then be sent the client application to begin his/her normal pro bono process.
+4. A volunteer may express interest in a specific request and will then be matched with the client to begin the pro bono process.

 Is there malpractice insurance coverage for legal matters?